 Any time is a wonderful time to visit Kauai.
 Identifying that elusive “best” time can be tricky because it is dependent on so many factors: What are you hoping to get out of your trip?
 Are you planning a wedding?
 A relaxing romantic getaway for two?
 Or are you just ready for some serious family adventure?
-If your main goal is to find the biggest, most dramatic gushing waterfall, then the rainier winter is best for you!
-If you’re eager for loads of picture-perfect, white sandy beach days, then the summer months may be best as they tend to drier — especially on the South Shore.
+If your main goal is to find the biggest, most dramatic gushing waterfall, then the rainy season is best for you!
+If you’re eager for loads of picture-perfect, white sandy beach days, then the summer months may be best as they tend to be drier — especially on the South Shore.

 One vacationer’s “best” time to visit Kauai is not necessarily yours.
 This may require a mai tai as you ponder.

 Let’s talk about the high seasons: